Flight resumption: Air Peace airline to downsize operations

 Onyema said staff must understand that the airlines have to stay afloat and restart its business and must be profitable for them to be active participants.”

-He said: “So, what happens to the staff?
-I suggest that what airlines should do is to downsize because you cannot pretend that you can carry all of them at the same time.
+He said : “So, what happens to the staff?
+I suggest that what airlines should do is to downsize because you cannot pretend that you can carry all of them the same time.
 Because when you go down, they go down finally and permanently and forever, no hope for survival again.”

 ” I see some unions talking about if anyone sacks anybody, I don’t understand, they are just grandstanding, they can do it, airlines have not been flying for two months, airlines live by the day all over the world, even bigger airlines have been closing, going into bankruptcy.”